- What We Do

 Encryption has also been confirmed by Google to be a strong ranking factor.
 Encryption means that your website is secure, which can be seen by the addition of an “s” at the end of the “http” part of a URL.
 With the increase in technology from hackers and identity thieves, Google is making an effort to ensure its users are protected from these malicious intruders by making website security a key search ranking factor.
 Secured sites protect a user’s connection and ensure a user’s activity cannot be tracked or have their information stolen.
 If your site isn’t secured in 2020, you’re going to have a huge wake-up call; finally adding that “s” to your site will prevent your site from sinking in the rankings.

 Schema markup is a type of structured data added to websites that make it easier for search engines to interpret content.
 Boring, right?
 Well listen to this: structured data can improve click-through-rate (CTR) by 30 percent!
 Adding schema markup with the help of sites like schema.org can help the leads roll in!

-Let the Digital Marketing Experts Keep an Eye on 2018 SEO Trends for You
+Let the Digital Marketing Experts Keep an Eye on the 2020 Google Ranking Algorithm for You

 The official tweaks that Google will make to their ranking algorithm may be a mystery, but these are a great forecast to adapt to the changes this year!